While there is plenty to see in the city, there are also many great day trips from Osaka, Japan.

 The museum is free to enter and has detailed exhibits displayed on two floors within an old brewery.

 All the information is in English, including short videos of the various processes.
 And when your self-tour finishes, sake tasting is available at the shop.

 - Getting to Hakutsuru Sake Brewery Museum: from Shin-Kobe station takes 15 minutes by train from Kasuganomichi(Hanshin) to Sumiyoshi(Hanshin).

-The perfect finish to your day in Kobe is to visit the waterfront Meriken Park of Kobe port.
+The perfect finish to your day trip in the bustling city of Kobe is to visit the waterfront Meriken Park of Kobe port.